 1. Not enough hormones to detect

 Like we discussed earlier, you might not yet have produced enough hCG to register a positive result.
 Some women build these hormone levels slower, and in such cases, it would take longer to test positive for pregnancy.
+Try a more sensitive pregnancy test that will test positive at a lower threshold.

 2. You are still testing too soon